khokao/synergetica/services/docs/getting-started/tutorial.md

 ![](../assets/imgs/tutorial/dnd_parts.png)

-By clicking on the block you placed, you can select which biological parts the block represents.
+By clicking on the block you placed, you can select which biological parts that block represents.

 Please select `PameR` in this tutorial.